ccornfield/kals_stitches/README.md

 To deploy my site I used heroku.
 This was done by using the following steps.

+1. Use the code institute database generator to get a unique database url for deployment.
+2. Install dj_database_url and psycopg2 to handle the generated database.
+3. Set up settings.py to send database data to the generated URL.
+4. Load all fixtures to the URL as well as migrate all databases to it.
-1. Generating a requirements.txt file containing the python dependencies needed for the project.
+5. Generating a requirements.txt file containing the python dependencies needed for the project.
-2. Create a Procfile to contain the command for starting up the website.
+6. Create a Procfile to contain the command for starting up the website.
-3. Create a new variable in __init__.py called DATABASE_URL to allow the project to read an external database.
-4. Log on to Heroku.com and create a new app, while also giving it a unique name and setting the region to europe.
+3. Log on to Heroku.com and create a new app, while also giving it a unique name and setting the region to europe.
-5. In the settings section, create a config var on the heroku app and assign it the url given by Code Institute.
+4. In the settings section, create a config var on the heroku app to hold the DATABASE_URL and assign it the url given by Code Institute.
-6. Add to the config var all the details contained in env.py except DEVELOPMENT and DB_URL.
-7. Go onto the deploy section, and use Connect to Github as the deployment method.
+5. Establish the stripe variables and django secret key to this section also.
+6. Create an AWS account.
+7. Set up S3 and IAM services with the relevant Users, Buckets and Policies.
+8. Install django-storages and Boto3 and create custom-storages.py
+9. In this file, establish the location of where the media and static files will go.
+This is because heroku cannot handle the deployment of static files.
+10. Back in settings, set up the static files so that in the presence of the USE_AWS variable in config vars, use the setup that targets S3 for storing static and media files.
+11. Make sure that all other vital variables are dependant on them being present in os.environ() rather than declared in order to prevent security flaws.
-8. Select your github repo from the list and use Manual Deploy to deploy the branch of choice.
+12. Select your github repo from the list and use Manual Deploy to deploy the branch of choice.
-9. Use the run command feature and type python3 into the console to get the python interpreter.
-10. Run Terminal.py to build the database for the site.
-11. Click run app and enjoy!
-Be sure to ensure that the site works as it should and that DEBUG is set to false.
+13. Click run app and enjoy!
+Be sure to ensure that the site works as it should and that DEVELOPMENT is set to false.

 It should also be noted that debug should be set to false before publishing the website.
 I have done this and provided the relevant evidence below.